dave-shawley/devpi-cookbook/README.md

   <tr>
     <th><tt>['devpiserver']['daemon_user']</tt></th>
     <td>String</td>
-    <td>Run the daemon as this user.
-This user will be created if
+    <td>Expect the daemon to run as this user.
+This user will be
-        it does not exist.</td>
+        created if it does not exist.</td>
     <td>devpi</td>
   </tr>
   <tr>